Creating student leaders today for tomorrow’s world through establishing a Biblical foundation and Christian worldview (Proverbs 22:6; 1 Timothy 4:12)

 What makes CFA unique, though, is the emphasis they place not only on learning God’s word, but also on incorporating it into their daily lives.
 Students attending CFA learn to become a light and a leader to others in their lives and communities, spreading the gospel and God’s love to others.
 We couldn’t have asked for a better start to our son’s academic or biblical education!

 The Christian School looks to the Holy Bible as the book for determining a philosophy of education and objectives that are valid.
 Since the Bible is inspired by God and is inerrant, philosophy and objectives derived from it will be God-honoring.
-They differ from those of schools, which do not derive their statements from God’s revelation.
+They differ from those schools which do not derive their statements from God’s revelation.

 Christian Schools exist because their philosophy is unique in the educational world.
 They stand apart, for their philosophy is based upon the truth, according to none other than the Lord Jesus Christ.
 He said in John 17:17, ‘Sanctify them in the truth; Thy Word is truth.’